 When planning a strategy or reviewing annual returns, many people make the mistake of using all 365 calendar days.
 However, since the stock market doesn’t operate every day, counting all days can produce misleading results.
-With India’s investor base expanding stronger than ever, crossing 12 crore unique registered investors on the NSE by September 2025, understanding the exact number of trading days in a year becomes even more important.
+With India’s investor base expanding stronger than ever, crossing 24 crore unique trading accounts as of January 15, 2026, understanding the exact number of trading days in a year becomes even more important.
 This blog explains how many trading days in a year and why that figure matters for accurate market analysis.

 What is a Trading Day?

-In simple terms, a trading day is any official day when a stock exchange is open for business.
-For the Indian market, this refers to the days when the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE) are operational.
-On these days, market participants can buy and sell securities during the official market hours (typically 9:15 AM to 3:30 PM IST).
-This definition specifically excludes weekends (Saturdays and Sundays) and public holidays listed by the exchange
+A trading day represents any official day when a stock exchange conducts business.
+In India, this means the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) are operational.
+During these days, investors can trade securities within standard market hours (9:15 AM to 3:30 PM IST).
+Weekends and exchange-declared public holidays fall outside this definition.

 How Many Trading Days Are There in a Year